GET - On Google Play

 Barkerville Town, Photo Geoff Moore

-The Covid pandemic may be keeping us at home right now but we all need to start making plans for summer travel in British Columbia.
-And exploring some of the famous Gold Rush Trail is a trip worth taking.
+It’s never too early to plan a British Columbia road trip so start making plans for summer travel.
+Exploring some of the famous Gold Rush Trail is a trip worth taking.

 Traveling from Vancouver, the Gold Rush Trail tour is approximately 1,900 km and can take between 7 and 10 days to drive but if you live in the Okanagan or Cariboo or elsewhere in BC you can join the route along the way.
 Many of British Columbia’s highways follow the trails used by the early gold seekers.
 All along these routes are artifacts and remnants of the early pioneers.
 Drive this tour and relive their journeys through steep canyons, raging rivers, and high mountain passes.